Quantum Thermalization beyond Non-Integrability and Quantum Scars in a Multispecies Bose-Josephson Junction: Quantum Thermalization

 where $\beta$ is chosen such that Eq.\eqref{ETH-beta} holds true when $\hat O = \hat H$, the Hamiltonian.
 We will use the notation $|n\rangle_\beta$ to denote an eigenstate whose energy density corresponds to temperature $\beta ^{-1}$.\\ In particular, these operators must belong to a subsystem A of the entire system such that $V_A<<V$ \footnote{There is some evidence that Eq.\eqref{ETH-beta} may also be valid if $V_A<\frac{V}{2}$ \cite{garrison2018does}.}.
 If Eq. \eqref{ETH-beta} holds for \textit{all} operators within a subsystem A with these characteristics, we can equivalently state that \cite{nandkishore2015many}:

 where

 with $\bar A$ being the complement of A.

-As a consequence of this, the entanglement entropy on subsystem $A$, $S_A = Tr\{\hat\rho_A \ln \hat\rho_A\}$, built from a single high-energy eigenstate, $\hat\rho_A = Tr_{\bar A}\{|n\rangle_{\beta\beta}\langle n|\}$, not only scales extensively with the volume of A, but is essentially the thermal entropy of that subsystem at the corresponding temperature, $S_{th}(\beta)$ \cite{garrison2018does}.
-While entanglement entropy provides a direct thermodynamic signature of thermalization, alternative entanglement-based diagnostics have been introduced, such as the codification volume of an operator algebra, which probes the spatial spread of correlations during the thermalization process \cite{PhysRevA.90.032103}.\\ However, the definition of ETH, according to which all eigenstates are typical, has been challenged by a recent experiment, in which it was observed that some specific initial states in an array of strongly interacting ultracold Rydberg atoms do not thermalize and show long-lasting coherent oscillations, in contrast to the majority of initial states, which instead undergo ergodic temporal evolution in the same energy regime \cite{bernien2017probing}.\\ These atypical states in the ergodic regime lead to a weak breakdown of ergodicity, called \textit{Quantum Many-Body Scars} (QMBS) \cite{sinha2024classical}.\\ We speak of a weak breaking of ergodicity because, despite being strongly non-thermal, the scar states represent an infinitesimal fraction of Hilbert space and are immersed in a much larger sea of thermal eigenstates \cite{serbyn2021quantum}.
+As a consequence of this, the entanglement entropy on subsystem $A$, $S_A = Tr\{\hat\rho_A \ln \hat\rho_A\}$, built from a single high-energy eigenstate, $\hat\rho_A = Tr_{\bar A}\{|n\rangle_{\beta\beta}\langle n|\}$, not only scales extensively with the volume of A, but is essentially the thermal entropy of that subsystem at the corresponding temperature, $S_{th}(\beta)$ \cite{garrison2018does,PhysRevA.90.032103}. \\ While the subsystem formulation discussed above perfectly captures the thermal nature of individual eigenstates—effectively relying on the diagonal behavior of observables—the original microscopic formulation of ETH also addresses the dynamics of temporal relaxation towards such equilibrium.
+This is encapsulated in the standard full ansatz \cite{srednicki1994chaos,deutsch2018eigenstate}, which defines both the diagonal and off-diagonal matrix elements of a local observable $\hat{O}$ as:

+where $\bar{E} = (E_n + E_m)/2$ and $\omega = E_n - E_m$.
+This indicates that the diagonal elements of the observable $\hat{O}$ in the energy basis, consistent with our previous discussion, resemble the microcanonical estimate—or the canonical one, assuming ensemble equivalence at temperature $\beta$.
+Meanwhile, the off-diagonal part is characterized by a smooth function $f_{O}(\bar{E}, \omega)$ that vanishes as the inverse square root of the density of states $\Omega$.
+The remaining factors $R_{nm}$ are tipically treated as independent, normally distributed random variables with zero mean and unit variance. \\ However, ETH as stated above has been challenged by a recent experiment, in which it was observed that some specific initial states in an array of strongly interacting ultracold Rydberg atoms do not thermalize and show long-lasting coherent oscillations, in contrast to the majority of initial states, which instead undergo ergodic temporal evolution in the same energy regime \cite{bernien2017probing}.\\ These atypical states in the ergodic regime lead to a weak breakdown of ergodicity, called \textit{Quantum Many-Body Scars} (QMBS) \cite{sinha2024classical}.\\ We speak of a weak breaking of ergodicity because, despite being strongly non-thermal, the scar states represent an infinitesimal fraction of Hilbert space and are immersed in a much larger sea of thermal eigenstates \cite{serbyn2021quantum}.